Nicaragua Food Guide

 Region: Granada/León

-Coconut sorbet (ice cream) sold by street vendors pushing carts with bells.
-Made from fresh coconut milk, sugar, and sometimes condensed milk, frozen and scooped.
-Granada's central park and León's streets are sorbete hotspots.
+Coconut sorbet sold from pushcarts whose vendors ring bells as they go.
+It's made from fresh coconut milk, sugar, and sometimes condensed milk, frozen and scooped.
+You'll find it around Granada's central park and on the streets of León.

 Traditional Beverages